defenseunicorns/zarf-package-software-factory/backup-and-restore/jira/README.md

         Notice the indentation, it is crucial that it is correct when deploying.

     1. Inside the quotes after `timestamp` paste in the output of running `date --iso-8601=seconds` in the terminal.
     1. Inside the quotes after `uid` paste in the contents of the `postgres-cluster-uid` file.
+This file is created when deploying the backup package for restore like you did on step 5.
     1. On each line with a `#` delete the `#` and the following space, an example of the section being valid:

         ```yaml